Julie-Montague/Zindi-Maize-Price-Prediction-Challenge/README.md

 The notebook creates a run-specific experiment code (`exp_code`) and uses it to build `OUTPUT_DIR`.

 ## CODING ENVIRONMENT
 Google Colab (Free version) : The google drive is mounted at the start of each notebook.
-The main directory path is : "/content/drive/MyDrive/Zindi_Maize_Prediction_Challenge/requirements.txt"
+The main directory path is : "/content/drive/MyDrive/Zindi_Maize_Prediction_Challenge/"

 ## HOW TO RUN THE CODE
 1. Maintain the structure above to run the code efficiently
 2. Run 'pip install -r requirements.txt' (since we are using colab, each notebook has this code at the top before any imports).
-3. To run the model from scratch, use Modelling_Final.ipynb ** For reproducibility, the artefacts from (3) are saved and we use the pre-saved models to generate the final submission file.
+3. To run the model from scratch, use Modelling_Final.ipynb
+    - ** For reproducibility, the artefacts from (3) are saved and we use the pre-saved models to generate the final submission file.

 ## NOTEBOOK RUNTIME
-All the notebook files takes less that 5 minutes whne run on the colab environment
+All the notebook files takes less that 5 minutes when run on the colab environment

 ## ARCHITECTURAL DIAGRAM
 ```mermaid